John A Waller

 Can’t afford to pay HMRC demands

 Companies throughout the UK can’t afford to pay HMRC demands when received.
 Many businesses and individuals are fearful or pursued by the HMRC for tax unpaid.
 However, many merely have no intention to pay and evade tax.
 Others are unable to pay.
 Sadly, tax is an important issue.
-Many merely are unable to handle the situation and fail to account.
-However, the tax is required to pay if due.
+Many simply are unable to handle the situation and fail to account.
+However, the tax must pay if due.

 Accountants often tell stories about how shocked clients are when advised of their crown liability.
 They forget the tax due to profit or earnings, but somehow they spend it raising financial issues when payable.